 Active Campaign has four plans: Lite (from $9 a month), Plus (from $55 a month), Professional (from $129 a month) and Enterprise (from $229 a month).
 These fees are for 500 subscribers, and they increase when your list grows.
 All of the plans include marketing features such as automations, autoresponders and a template editor.

 It’s worth noting that they do not offer a free plan.
 However, you can still give it a test drive for 14 days without paying anything.
+Once you commit to a paid plan, you can even take advantage of their free migrations offer.
 And as to which plan is the right one for you, have a look at our complete breakdown below.

 |Templates and design editor||Yes||Yes||Yes||Yes|